 - Copy of current LPN license issued by the NM Board of Nursing; and

-- Minimum of 1 year of supervised clinical nursing experience outside of a school setting; and
+- Letter verifying a minimum of 1 year of supervised clinical nursing experience outside of a school setting; and

-- Verification by the school superintendent that a local orientation related to assigned duties, and facilitated by the PED license registered nurse, was satisfactorily completed.
+- Verification by the school superintendent that a local orientation related to assigned duties, and facilitated by the PED license registered nurse, was satisfactorily completed; and

 - Superintendent’s Recommendation for Continuing Licensure (Must be on School District Letterhead); and